 Profiling and automated decision making

 All customers are given a High, Medium or Low risk rating which is based on previous payment history.
 Customers always begin with us on Low and will remain in this category as long as they pay their bills on time.
-Customers who fall into arrears or fail to pay their water bill may receive a higher rating which will directly influence how our customer liaison officers approach debt recovery with them.
+Customers who fall into arrears or fail to pay their water bill may receive a higher rating which will directly influence how our Community Engagement and Support Officers approach debt recovery with them.
 This ensures that first time late payments are dealt with proportionally.
 You can ask any customer services advisor to tell you your current rating.
 Some automated processing is used to send reminder letters and schedule visits but your account will always be reviewed by a person before legal action is taken to recover your debt.

 We also profile our customers by whether or not they have a water meter so that we can target unmeasured customers to encourage them to have a meter fitted in the legitimate interests of water efficiency.